johansyd/vagrant-sydseter-debian-wheezy-amd64-puppet-ext/doc/README.md

     sudo groupadd puppet

+###Installing and configuring BDD testing

+Installing libtest-bdd-cucumber-perl

+    sudo apt-get install libtest-bdd-cucumber-perl

 ###Tweeks

-    # On the virtualbox image
+On the virtualbox image

     pico /etc/ssh/sshd_config

+Change UseDNS to the value no or add the statement 'UseDNS no' if if UseDNS doesn't exist

-    # change UseDNS to no
+    UseDNS no

-    # delete cache
+Solving 'stdin: is not a tty' error

-    sudo apt-get clean
+    sudo su
+    pico /root/.profile

+Change the statement 'mesg n' to the following

+    if `tty -s`; then
+        mesg n
+    fi

 ###Reducing size

     git clone https://github.com/johansyd/vm-utils ~/vm-utils